Hubs-Foundation/hubs-docs/docs/spoke-grid.md

 ---
 id: spoke-grid
 title: Grid
-description: Spoke contains a default one-half meter grid and snapping to that grid.
-Those settings can be changed.
+description: Explains how the grid and snapping works in Spoke, their defaults, and how they can be configured.
 ---

 ![Screenshot of Spoke](img/spoke-grid.png)